-Advanced manufacturing represents nearly 27% of the Greenville region’s Gross Regional Product, more than double the national average GRP of 13%.
+Manufacturing represents more than 34% of the Greenville region’s Gross Regional Product (GRP), more than triple the national average GDP of 10% in this sector.
 Advanced manufacturing operations in Greenville are particularly clustered in four areas: chemicals and plastics, machinery and metals, wood and paper products, and marine-related manufacturing.

 Labor costs across key occupations are more competitive for employers than the national median thanks to the area’s high-value cost of living

-More than 6,000 manufacturing jobs in the Greenville region
+There are more than 8,500 manufacturing jobs in the Greenville-Pitt County region

 The best utility rates in North Carolina with excess capacity of natural gas, electricity and water as well as plans to expand the water treatment plant

 The Greenville region’s chemicals and plastics cluster manufactures a range of specialized products including agricultural chemicals and pesticides, plastics material and resins, synthetic fiber, and artificial and synthetic fibers and filaments as well as fabricated products such as plastic fixtures and packaging for consumer and commercial use.
-Coastal Agrobusiness, TriEst Ag Group, DSM, Fuji Silysia Chemical, Purilum, UNX, Carolina Vinyl Products and CMI Plastics are among the area’s top chemicals and plastics manufacturers.
+Coastal Agrobusiness, TriEst Ag Group, Dyneema®, Fuji Silysia Chemical, UNX-Christeyns, Carolina Vinyl Products, and CMI Plastics are among the area’s top chemicals and plastics manufacturers.

 Nearly 30 companies in the Greenville region with more than a combined 1,000 employees make up the area’s machinery and metals cluster.
-Major employers including Hyster-Yale, The Roberts Company, United Machine Works, Corbett & Strickland, Jack A. Farrior, North State Steel, Winterville Machine Works and Mestek are among the machinery manufacturers and primary and fabricated metal manufacturers in the area.
+Major employers including Hyster-Yale, Penco Products, The Roberts Company, United Machine Works, Corbett & Strickland, Jack A. Farrior, North State Steel, Winterville Machine Works, and Mestek are among the machinery manufacturers and primary and fabricated metal manufacturers in the area.

-Anderson Truss Company, Weyerhaeuser, Hexacomb, Package Craft and Domtar are among the wood and paper products companies employing 750 workers in the Greenville area.
+Anderson Truss Company, Weyerhaeuser, Hexacomb, Package Craft, AccuFlex, and Attindas are among the wood and paper products companies employing 750 workers in the Greenville area.
 Eastern North Carolina has a deep history in logging that is seen in the finished wood products coming out of the area today, from manufactured homes to wood containers to sanitary paper.

 The Tar River, leading to the Pamlico Sound and Atlantic Ocean, puts Greenville at the doorstep to North Carolina’s coast.
 Boat and other marine-related manufacturers leverage Greenville’s strength in other clusters—plastics, metals and wood—in addition to producing navigational equipment and electrical components.
 In addition to production facilities, Grady-White Boats, a leading designer and manufacturer of fiberglass boats, has been based in Greenville for more than 60 years.